pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/metadata-for-annotated-publications.md

 Annotated publications are documented as separate resources with a link to the raw publication and their own set of metadata elements providing information on the annotation process, tool etc.

-Table 2- Overview of the recommended OMTD-SHARE schema for annotated publications

 | OMTD-SHARE element | Usage |
 | --- | --- |